IBM/BlockchainPublicRegulationFabric-Food/README.md

 }
 ```

 Now we are ready to add **Access Control**.
-Do this by first clicking on the `admin` tab to issue **new IDs** to the participants and add the IDs to the wallet.
+Do this by first clicking the `admin` tab followed by `ID Registry` to issue **new IDs** to the participants and to add these IDs to the wallet.
 Please follow the instructions as shown in the images below:

 ![Admin Tab](images/admintab.png)